photoprism/photoprism/README.md

 ----

-*PhotoPrism® is a registered trademark.
-Our [Trademark and Brand Guidelines](https://photoprism.app/trademark), which may be updated from time to time, describe how our Brand Assets may be used.
-It is important to us that any permitted use of our Brand Assets is fair and meets the highest standards.*
+*PhotoPrism® is a [registered trademark](https://photoprism.app/trademark).
+Docs [are available](https://github.com/photoprism/photoprism-docs) under the [CC BY-NC-SA 4.0 License](https://creativecommons.org/licenses/by-nc-sa/4.0/); [additional terms](https://github.com/photoprism/photoprism/blob/develop/assets/LICENSE) may apply.
+By using our software and services, you agree to our [terms & conditions](https://photoprism.app/terms).*